Spotlight on Influencer marketing

 Practical tip

-Record revenue types separately in order to correct tax type.
+Record revenue types separately to determine the correct tax type.

 Fokus creator